Acronicta hasta Guenée, 1852

 Photograph copyright: Merrill A. Peterson

 The black forewing dashes and similar bar between the orbicular and reniform spot and oval reniform spot serve to distinguish this species from all other noctuids in our region.
-Acronicta strigulata has a medium gray forewing with long dashes, but it lacks the bar in the cell and has a yellow central thorax that is lacking in A. hasta.
+Acronicta strigulata has a medium gray forewing with long dashes, but it lacks the bar in the cell, and it has a yellow central thorax that is lacking in A. hasta.
 Acronicta quadrata, a rare species that occurs in eastern British Columbia, is smoother and paler gray with red-brown tints and has a pale round orbicular spot that differs from the incomplete oval spot of A. hasta.

 This species is widely distributed in hardwood forests of eastern North America, extending westward through the Rocky Mountains.
 In the Pacific Northwest, it occupies mixed hardwood-conifer forests at middle elevations in the mountains.